skyformat99/ServiceFramework/README.md

 # ServiceFramework
 C# Windows Service Framework.

-The framework provides processing, logging and health monitoring capabilities using performance counters for windows services.
+The framework provides task processing, logging and health monitoring capabilities by using performance counters.

-A processor can be seen as an entity that runs in a seperate thread, performing some kind of operation periodically.
+A processor can be seen as an entity that runs in a seperate thread, performing some kind of task periodically.